-Several of our classes also cater to seated tai chi (for the elderly, disabled, or wheelchair-bound), with instructors who have teaching experience in this area and disabled access and bathroom facilities.
+Several of our classes also cater to seated tai chi (for the elderly, disabled, or wheelchair users), with instructors who have teaching experience in this area and disabled access and bathroom facilities.
 To find out which is our nearest seated tai chi class to you, just get in touch.

 Some of our tai chi classes have groups within them who practise “Chair tai chi”.
 This is suitable for all ages and abilities, with some class members doing it seated, or standing for part and then sitting for part.
 Some just stand until they run out of puff!
 To find out which classes are suitable for the disabled and wheelchairs, please contact us.